 If your CRM system can’t integrate with these wider business tools, your data will sit in a silo and potentially slow down operations.
 A better CRM system can help you work across all platforms, sharing data between them.

-If It Doesn’t Work The Way You Do, It’s Time To Change To A Better CRM System
+If It Doesn’t Work The Way You Do, It’s Time To Change CRM System

 Matching the way you work comes in a variety of guises.
 To start with, most CRM systems come with a certain process for working but are often customisable to fit the way your work.
-If your solution isn’t that flexible, then it’s time to move on to a better CRM system.
+If your solution isn’t that flexible, then it’s time to change CRM system.

 There are also more practical ways of assessing if your CRM is really working for you.
 Modern CRM solutions allow much greater flexibility of working.
 So if your sales team are having to return to the office to log information because they can’t access your CRM from their mobile phone (or more generally on the go), it’s time to think hard if it’s still the right system for you.

 It’s Difficult To Support Or Secure